 Weebly.
 Similar to Wix, Weebly also has an eCommerce platform and a blogging engine.
 Most Weebly features are native tools that don’t require creating new accounts with third-party web services.
 Weebly has its own solution for creating forums and surveys, while for bookings and polls they partner with third-party developers.

 Weebly eCommerce features: mobile checkout, filtered product search, the ability to sell digital downloads and physical goods, inventory management, and coupon codes, among other features.
-Take a look at functioning Weebly stores: Weebly store examples.
+Take a look at functioning Weebly stores.

 Weebly Blog features: scheduled posts, multiple commenting systems, the ability to add custom header and footer code for individual posts.
-Here are some Weebly-powered blogs: Weebly blogs examples.
+Here are some Weebly-powered blogs.

 With Weebly you can add multiple contributors to your website (Account admin, Author, Dashboard only).
 The latter two types are available for Pro users only.
 Wix doesn’t support this feature.
 In other words, if you decide to provide access to your Wix site’s control panel, the only way to do that is to share your own credentials.